-- 3.1 The properties identified in Appendix 2(this exempt appendix appears later in the agenda)have been vacant for a number of years and all reasonable options open to the Council to encourage the respective owners to voluntarily bring them back into use have proven unproductive. - 3.2 Restoring the houses to the useful housing stock will contribute to meeting the increasing housing needs in Derby. - 3.3 Some of the buildings have been badly neglected and present a nuisance to local residents and adjacent buildings -others have been the subject of trespass, vandalism or anti-social and criminal activities.
+- 3.1 The properties identified in Appendix 2(this exempt appendix appears later in the agenda)have been vacant for a number of years and all reasonable options open to the Council to encourage the respective owners to voluntarily bring them back into use have proven unproductive. - 3.2 Restoring the houses to the useful housing stock will contribute to meeting the increasing housing needs in Derby. - 3.3 Empty properties that are left to deteriorate can affect adjacent buildings and present a nuisance to local residents.Common problems associated with empty buildings are trespass, vandalism or anti-social and criminal activities.
 All will likely impact negatively on their local environments while they remain vacant and the neglect continues.